Home | Blog Index | Blog Archives | Christianity & Faith Essays

 Once the storm began crossing I-55 at Litchfield, it began shriveling, while new storms were going up to the northwest.
 I broke off and headed to catch up the third storm of the day at Carlinville, which quickly dissipated due to being too far northeast into the previous storm's outflow.
 A fourth storm was going up to the northwest, slightly southeast of the track of the previous two and with better access to the unstable air to the south.
 I caught up to this storm near Hagaman, which continued the day's crazy lightning show:

 This storm produced a brief cinnamon swirl funnel that I could not get the camera on in time before having to dive south to escape the approaching precip.
-Other than that, the story was the same as the first - some big RFD pushes, but nothing getting it done from my vantage point.
-Storm observers Skip Talbot and Jake Thompson reported a brief/minor condensation swirl west of Gillespie at about the time I was shooting this next structure image, but I didn't see it from my vantage point.
+Other than that, the story was the same as the first - some big RFD pushes, but nothing getting it done from my vantage point. storm photographers Skip Talbot and Jake Thompson reported a brief/minor condensation swirl west of Gillespie at about the time I was shooting this next structure image, but I didn't see it from my vantage point.

 Once this storm finally dissipated east of Gillespie, the event was over with - I made it home just after sunset.